TradeControl/tradecontrol.github.io/src/pages/articles/tc_intro.md

 There were two things I wanted to demonstrate:

 1. The Trade Control schema design can effortlessly use Bitcoin as a Unit of Account for both trading and statutory accounts.
-2. Although superior to a business bank account in every way, the wallet is unusable.
+2. Although superior to a business bank account in every way, the wallet is unusable in the current economy.

 I also take the opportunity to briefly demonstrate how my production theory can be simply applied to commercial activity generally.